Bursztynek98/bk98_ac_plate/readme.md

 # Example of open Trunk inventory

-1. When Client want Open "Trunk" we can accept data from the client only if provide `Plate` and `NetworkVehicleId` now convert NetId to entity by `NetworkGetEntityFromNetworkId` and we can test is this Vehicle plate provided by client is correct and open Trunk inventory
+1. When the client wants to open "Trunk," we can accept data from the client only if they provide `Plate` and `NetworkVehicleId`
+Now convert NetId to entity by `NetworkGetEntityFromNetworkId` and We can test if this Vehicle plate provided by the client is correct and open Trunk inventory.
-2. When Client want Open "Trunk" we can accept data from the client only if provide `NetworkVehicleId` now convert NetId to entity by `NetworkGetEntityFromNetworkId` and we can get plate `getPlate` and open correct Trunk inventory
+2. When the client wants to open "Trunk," we can accept data from the client only if they provide `NetworkVehicleId` Now convert NetId to entity by `NetworkGetEntityFromNetworkId` and we can get plate `getPlate` and open the correct Trunk inventory

 ## Know issue
-- Off Course client with Executor can create local vehicle after few second set new Plate, but after 3 min serwer automatic delete this not valid vehicle, and if try open inventory server return started plate if contain native GTA pattern or nil if vehicle not registered
+- Off Course client with Executor can create a local vehicle after few second set new Plate, but after 3 min server automatic delete this not valid vehicle, and if try open inventory server return started plate if contain native GTA pattern or nil if vehicle not registered

 # Example of Create Vehicle
-- After Client Create own Vehicle is nice to by set `setPlate` by new `NetworkVehicleId`, Plate should by set for this new vehicle
+- After the client creates their own vehicle, it is nice to be set `setPlate` by new `NetworkVehicleId`, Plate should be set for this new vehicle.